 Kilimanjaro has a lot of support from porters, but you can carry 10kg/ 22lbs each day on the trail and you can understand what it is like to move and exercise in a low oxygen environment carrying weight.
 We run 8 day Kilimanjaro and this is a fast ascent into high and extreme altitude.
 Kilimanjaro will give you experience in a low oxygen environment with a big ascent and descent built into the trip.
 READ MORE about the summit night on Kilimanjaro.
 This summit attempt will help you gauge if your current physical training is on track or you need to make some adjustments.
 LEARN MORE.

 Take a trip to Nepal and become familiar with the country, Sherpa people, culture, mountain weather and overall experience of being in Nepal.
 I recommend coming in climbing season March to May and be apart of it.
-Trekking to Everest is important to experience Everest Base Camp then hike up Kala Phatar 18,520 feet and get that close up view of Mount Everest.
+Trekking to Everest is important to experience Everest Base Camp then hike up Kala Patthar 18,520 feet and get that close up view of Mount Everest.
 You may change your mind!
 As part of your mountaineering training you should aim to climb Island Peak.
 Steep 60/70 degree angle climbing at 20,000 feet using your jumar, getting used to moving on fixed lines, abseiling on steep terrain using your figure of 8 is really important.
+An alternative to this would be to take on Mera and Island Peak climbs in one exciting adventure.
+I recommend doing this in the October, November climbing season.
 LEARN MORE.

 Mont Blanc and the Alps hold some great mountaineering terrain for you to explore.
 Mont Blanc is a classic mountaineering peak.
 Although the mountaineering is different in the Himalaya’s.
 Climbing Mont Blanc is a must for any mountaineering aspiring for the big mountains.
 Aiming to climb Gran Paradiso and Mont Blanc in a 6 day program is something you need to consider on the road to Mount Everest.